syntelos/dsn-live-qt/README.txt

     then subsequently polls the data file for each call to DSNL::update (e.g. no more than once per second).

+    The command line driver prints a subset of the information transformed into objects for debugging purposes.

   Package

     Files DSNL*.{h,cpp}